 This is serious.

 First of all, why would David have to appease a pagan people like the Gibeonites?
-Well, it seems back in the book of Joshua chapter 9 this happened, “…the people of Gibeon heard what Joshua had done to Jericho and Ai, they resorted to deception to save themselves….
+Well, it seems back in the book of Joshua chapter 9 this happened, “…the people of Gibeon heard what Joshua had done to Jericho and Ai, they resorted to deception to save themselves.
 They told Joshua and the men of Israel, “We have come from a distant land to ask you to make a peace treaty with us.”

-So then we read something very important, something my husband and I have had multiple conversations about recently, JOSHUA MADE AN OATH, A COVENANT WITH THESE GIBEONITES…Have you made a promise to someone that you didn’t keep?
-Did you bring a person into a covenant with you and now you wish you hadn’t agreed to let them in?
+So then we read something significant, something my husband and I have had multiple conversations about recently, Joshua made an oath, a covenant with these Gibeonites.
+Have you made a promise to someone that you didn’t keep?
+Did you bring a person into an agreement with you and now you wish you hadn’t agreed to let them in?

-Joshua 9:15; “And Joshua made peace with them, and made a league with them, to let them live: and the princes of the congregation swore unto them.”
+(Joshua 9:15) “And Joshua made peace with them, and made a league with them, to let them live: and the princes of the congregation swore unto them.”
 The promise was that Israel and the Gibeonites would live together in PEACE and never WAR against each other.

 King David wants to make things right.
-He is now King and he has inherited not just the title but the dry parched sins of the previous ruler.
+He is now King, and he has inherited not just the title, but the dry, parched sins of the previous ruler.
 What kind of mess are we leaving for future generations to clean up?

 Then the Gibeonites said to him, “We have no concern of silver or gold with Saul or his house, nor is it for us to put any man to death in Israel.”
 And he said, “I will do for you whatever you say.”
-So they said to the king, “The man who consumed us and who planned to exterminate us from remaining within any border of Israel, let seven men from his (Saul’s) SONS be given to us, and we will hang them before the LORD in Gibeah of Saul, the chosen of the LORD.”
-And the king said, “I will give them.”
-2nd Samuel 21:6 NASB.
+So they said to the king, “The man who consumed us and who planned to exterminate us from remaining within any border of Israel, let seven men from his (Saul’s) sons be given to us, and we will hang them before the LORD in Gibeah of Saul, the chosen of the LORD.”
+And the king said, “I will give them” (2nd Samuel 21:6 NASB).

 It happened at the beginning of Barley Harvest which is Passover.
 According to the Bible, these men hung for months.
-The most compelling gripping part of this story IS ONE WOMAN!
+The most compelling gripping part of this story is one woman.
 Her name is Rezin.

-Deuteronomy 21:23 says that if you hang someone, “His body shall not remain all night upon the tree, but thou shalt in any wise bury him that day; (for he that is hanged is accursed of God;) THAT THY LAND BE NOT DEFILED, which the LORD thy God giveth thee for an inheritance.”
+(Deuteronomy 21:23 KJV) says that if you hang someone, “His body shall not remain all night upon the tree, but thou shalt in any wise bury him that day; (for he that is hanged is accursed of God;) That thy land be not defiled, which the LORD thy God giveth thee for an inheritance.”

-“And Rizpah the daughter of Aiah took SACKCLOTH, and spread it for her on the rock, from the beginning of harvest until water dropped on them out of heaven, and suffered neither the birds of the air to rest on them by day, nor the beasts of the field by night.”
-2nd Samuel 21:10 NASB.
+“And Rizpah the daughter of Aiah took sackcloth, and spread it for her on the rock, from the beginning of harvest until water dropped on them out of heaven, and suffered neither the birds of the air to rest on them by day nor the beasts of the field by night” (2nd Samuel 21:10 NASB).

-When a buzzard, vulture or blackbird came to pick the flesh of her seed she swooshed them away and covered herself in her rough sackcloth.
-The sun set and the sun rose upon her as she huddled up under a rock, keeping watch for MONTHS until drops of water fell on her and the land.
+When a buzzard, vulture, or unclean bird came to pick the flesh of her seed, she swooshed them away and covered herself in rough sackcloth.
+The sun did set, and the sun rose upon her, as she huddled up under a rock, keeping watch for months until drops of water fell on her and the land.
 King David found out and took their bodies down and gave them a proper burial along with Saul’s bones and Jonathan’s.
-Oh, Rizpah your story breaks my heart!